buildpacks/rfcs/text/0000-app-mixins.md

 [unresolved-questions]: #unresolved-questions

 - Should the stackpack's detect have read-only access to the app?
+    - Does a stackpack even need a detect phase?
     - This would likely be driven by a stackpack that does not provide mixins, but instead dynamically contributes to the build plan based on the contents of the app source code.
-For example, a stackpack that adds custom cacerts.
+I don't know if we have a use case for this, but I can imaging a buildpack that reads environment variables as input to some function.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes